interlock-network/interlock-docs/whitepaper.md

 ## Technical Contributions
-We will follow an RFD/RFC model for technical contributions; where project design documents are proposed and discussed on various community channels (i.e. github, discord, and discourse).
+We will follow an RFD/RFC model for technical contributions; where project design documents are proposed and discussed on various community channels (i.e. github and discord).
 If the project and community get large enough we will likely adopt a governance model akin to Rust's.
 We do not require separate personal and developer accounts, but we also do not require the same account.
 Keeping with the theme of